Prepare to Meet With Your State and Local Representatives

 Hi, I’m a constituent of [Name of Representative], and I’d like to schedule a brief meeting to

-discuss a Resolution that’s being advanced in response to the breakdown of constitutional
+discuss a state-level Act responding to the breakdown of constitutional governance at the

-governance at the federal level.
-Please let me know when would be a good time for me to come in
+federal level.
+Please let me know a good time for me to come in for a meeting.

 If you’d like help preparing for your meeting,